voxpupuli/puppet-jira/README.md

 * Whilst not required, for production use we recommend using nginx/apache as a reverse proxy to JIRA.
 We suggest using the puppet/nginx puppet module.

-* On RHEL 8 and variants, you may experience SELinux denials if you use a custom installation directory that is not under `/opt`.
+* On RHEL 8 and 9 and variants, you may experience SELinux denials if you use a custom installation directory that is not under `/opt`.
 To fix this, add an fcontext equivalence between `/opt` and your desired directory:
   `semanage fcontext -a /apps/jira -e /opt` and run `restorecon`.